rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

     State = NewState = term()
     Result = {true, NewState} | {false, NewState}

 Once the container has determined a vnode is out of place it's first action is determine if there is any data to be transferred.
 If there is then return _true_ otherwise return _false_.
-When a vnode is deemed empty the next `delete/3` callback will be invoked.
+When a vnode is deemed empty the `delete/3` callback will be invoked.

 The stat vnode checks the size of the `stats` dict to determine if it's empty.